aleksey-saenko/MusicRecognizer/README.md

 ## API Key

 This application uses the AudD® service as a Music Recognition API.
-You need a special API token provided by AudD® to use the application.
-If you don't have one, you can sign up for a free API token.
+Please note that the AudD® service is not free, and you will need a special API token provided by the service to use this application.
+If you don't have an API token, you can sign up for a trial one.
-You can add the key on the onboarding or preferences screen, or just set it in `local.properties`.

-There is also the option to use the app without a token, but please note that this will restrict the number of daily recognitions that can be performed.
+There is also the option to use the app without a token, but please note that this will significantly restrict the number of daily recognitions that can be performed.
+Please keep in mind that this behavior is not guaranteed by the service and can be restricted at any time.

 ## License